Castle Combe

 Where to Stay

-Self-catering cottages within the estate are available through specialist Cotswolds rental agencies (Unique Home Stays and Classic Cottages both list properties here).
-Staying in the village rather than day-tripping gives you evenings after the coaches leave, which is when the place is at its best.
+The Manor House Hotel is the luxury option with a spa and golf course.
+Self-catering cottages within the estate are available through Unique Home Stays and Classic Cottages.
+Staying in the village rather than day-tripping gives you the evenings after the coaches leave, which is when the place is at its best.

 Into the Cotswolds

-For walkers, the Macmillan Way passes through the village, and there are marked Bybrook Valley circuits of varying length from the car park.
+Lacock, a National Trust village with a medieval abbey, is 20 minutes by car.
+Bath deserves its own day, 40 minutes away.
+The Macmillan Way passes through Castle Combe and there are marked Bybrook Valley circuits of varying length from the car park.